bangdracaena/hotspot-manufacturers/Ingenious_Technology_5g-audit.md

 * How many have you sold?

 We sold about 1k ECU200, 8k ECU50, and estimate 1k E300 miners.
-We also sold about 1M dollar computer cooling products.
+We also sold about 1 million dollar computer cooling products.

 * What brought you to the Helium Network?